hemidactylus/ubq2/README.md

         (userID, day, counter)    firstReq, lastReq, numReqs
             for each requestor, progressively update usage stats

-        (day, counter)                         startTime, endTime, number
-            for each counter and number, record the permanence Being offline counts as a number (e.g. -1 or so) and is a separate status

         (date, counter)                         modeChange(prevmode-newmode), time
             for each counter log the pointlike off/online changes and mode setting change